martunia887/test198/.changeset/long-cherries-deny.md

 '@atlaskit/media-picker': major
 ---

-Removed `upload-status-update` and `onStatusUpdate` from the Media Picker public API as it is not used.
+1. Removed `upload-status-update` and `onStatusUpdate` from the Media Picker public API as it is not used.
+You should now use `getFileState()`:

 ```
 import {getMediaClient} from '@atlaskit/media-client'